 Three days after our possessions left the house, we received the invoice.
 The total came to $6321.
 The breakup was as follows:

-We landed in India by the 18th of May and were contacted a few times in June by the shipping company’s staff from Chennai.
-They had us sent our original passport and OCI card, reconfirmed that we wanted them as our agent to clear the shipment, and had the Power of Attorney executed.
-The packaged customs agreement was confirmed and they assured they will be working closely with customs to ensure customs duty is negotiated to be the agreed upon rate of $1050 – the breakdown was $800 for Kawai K15 acoustic piano (2 years old), $200 for Yamaha P65 digital piano (3 years old), and $50 miscellaneous.
-The delays occurred were:
+We landed in India by the 18th of May and were contacted a few times in June by the staff at Universal Relocations, Chennai.
+They reconfirmed that we wanted them as our agent to clear the shipment, had the Power of Attorney executed, and also had us sent our original passport and OCI card.
+They assured they will be working closely with customs to ensure customs duty is negotiated to be the agreed upon rate of $1050 – the breakdown was $800 for Kawai K15 acoustic piano (2 years old), $200 for Yamaha P65 digital piano (3 years old), and $50 miscellaneous.

-The shipping company confirmed July 1st Thursday for the date of delivery.
-The terminal services manager did inquire about issues with Kerala union people in our neighborhood – we frequently see union people around but apparently within our community, there have not been any issues as yet.
-The delivery truck grinded to a halt by our abode around 10:30 PM amidst soaking rain!
+Universal Relocations confirmed July 1st Thursday as the date of delivery.
+The terminal services manager did inquire about issues with Kerala union people in our neighborhood – we frequently had seen union people around but apparently within our community, there had not been any issues - later, we came to know that the union folks generally stays clear of apartment & villa complexes due to some legal restrictions.
+The delivery truck arrived at our abode around 10:30 PM amidst soaking rain!
 They unloaded everything, reassembled the furniture, removed all packing materials and left the house in the afternoon the following day – impeccable service.
-One suggestion for improvement though is that movers could really benefit with better equipment – with the couple of small dollies they had between them it was a struggle to get the piano in.
+One suggestion for improvement though is that movers could really benefit with better equipment – with the couple of small dollies they had between them, it was a struggle to get the piano in.
 But, to their credit, they still managed to do it flawlessly.
-Thankfully, no issues with the Kerala union people!

 Our passport and OCI was delivered back on 7/3/2010.
-The shipping company’s customer services later called to inquire about their service.
-Our feedback was positive for the process was well oiled and mentioned the minor damage to a furniture piece.
-To their credit the shipping company offered to pay for its repair – by then the repair was already done for very little that we declined the offer.
+Customer services from Universal Relocations later called to inquire about their service.
+Our feedback was positive, for the process was well oiled but we did mention a minor damage to a piece of furniture.
+They offered to pay for its repair – by then the repair was already done and we declined the offer.

-Realized a month later that we were missing a few items and cross checking with our spreadsheet realized they were all part of a box labeled ‘Men’s clothing’.
-Our guess is that the “checking officers” at a checkpoint in Kerala lifted a box during the checking process – the shipper’s had mentioned about bribing them to get past the checkpoint – the officers wanted to inspect the piano crate knowing full well that doing so would invalidate the insurance and also damage the item!
+Realized a month later that we were missing a few items and on cross checking with our spreadsheet, realized they were all part of a box labeled ‘Men’s clothing’.
+Most probably, the government officers at the checkpoint in Kerala lifted the box during the checking process – the shipper’s had mentioned about bribing them to get past that checkpoint as well – the officers wanted to inspect the piano crate knowing full well that doing so would invalidate the insurance and also damage the item!

 Related Posts: